 Injection molding burn marks occur when the injection speed is too high during molding, particularly at the end of the process.
 This rapid speed compresses trapped air inside the mold, leading to overheating and ignition, which scorches the plastic and leaves carbon residue.

 Reducing the injection speed, especially in the final stages of filling, is a practical solution.
-It allows trapped air has enough time to escape, minimizing the risk of compression and overheating.
+It allows trapped air enough time to escape, minimizing the risk of compression and overheating.
 For thin-walled products, which are particularly susceptible to this defect due to their limited thickness and potential for restricted airflow, using cavity vacuum devices can help ensure gas is effectively removed.

 Issue with Machine and Molding Conditions